domvq/Paramedic-Ai/README.md

 http://localhost:8501
 ```

-Open that address in a web browser.
+Open the address in a web browser.

 ---